yiransheng/parse_expr/README.md

 parse_expr
 ==========

-A simple javaScript expression parser
+A simple javaScript expression parser.

+Supports javaScript binary and unary operators expect for '++' and '--'.

+Supports dot and bracket memeber operation.